 8. What are some of the immediate future plans for SADS?

 Our target is to expand in 4-6 cities in next one year.
 In terms of offering, we plan to start SADS fulfilled donation pickups and Express pickups in next few months.
-On logistics side, we want to add third party market place such as GrabIn and Blowhorn for easy management, and on technology side we plan to build a better prediction and matching algorithm.
+On logistics side, we want to add third party market place such as GrabIn and Blowhorn for an easy management and on technology side we plan to build a better prediction and matching algorithm.